 Good dorm bedding should be comfortable, but it isn’t a long-term investment.
-If your room has a twin extra-long bed you’ll probably use the sheets for only a few years, max, so you shouldn’t spend much.
-There aren’t a ton of good-quality yet affordable twin XL sheets, but after considering 11 sets and testing two, we think Target’s Threshold Performance 400 Thread Count Sheet Set is the best for most dorm beds.
+If your room has a twin XL bed, you’ll probably use the sheets for only a few years, max, so you shouldn’t spend much.
+After considering 23 sets and testing five, we think the Wamsutta 400 Thread Count Sateen Sheet Set is the best for most dorm beds.
 It’s one of the softest sets we tested, it comes in great colors, and we think it will be durable enough to last for your entire dorm experience.

-We spoke with a half dozen bedding experts for our main sheet guide, and those interviews informed how we chose lower-priced sets.
-We also pored over reviews from Consumer Reports (subscription required) and on Sleep Like The Dead.
-We looked to customer review sections on websites including Amazon, JCPenney, Target, Walmart, Costco, and many other small and large retailers, and looked at reader comments on our main sheets guide to determine what people really love and hate about sheet sets.
+I spoke with a half-dozen bedding experts for our main sheet guide, and those interviews informed how I chose lower-priced sets.
+I also pored over reviews from Consumer Reports (subscription required) and on Sleep Like The Dead.
+I looked to customer review sections on websites including Amazon, JCPenney, Target, Walmart, Costco, and many other small and large retailers, and I looked at reader comments on our main sheets guide to determine what people really love and hate about sheet sets.

 Many dorm rooms are furnished with twin extra-long beds, which are five inches longer than a traditional twin.
 Because of this, standard twin sheets won’t fit.
-Our sheet recommendations are for those looking for comfortable and inexpensive twin XL sheets (ideally made from 100 percent cotton twin XL sheets.
+Our sheet recommendations are for those looking for comfortable and inexpensive twin XL sheets (ideally made from 100 percent cotton).

-Many universities and colleges offer bed linen programs through which you can purchase twin XL or full XL (another common size for dorm housing) sheets, as well as complete bedding sets.
-But the sheet sets are often made of a cotton-polyester blend, which can be very durable and wrinkle-resistant, but less breathable than 100 percent cotton.
+Some universities and colleges offer bed linen programs through which you can purchase twin XL or full XL (another common size for dorm housing) sheets, as well as complete bedding sets.
+But the sheet sets are often made of a cotton-polyester blend; although they can be very durable and wrinkle-resistant, they breathe less than 100 percent cotton.

 Great sheets at any price should feel soft against the skin, wear well, and be durably constructed.
-We picked and tested the sheets we feature in this guide while we worked on our main sheets guide.
+We originally picked and tested the sheets for this guide while we worked on our main sheets guide.
 We looked for high-quality sheet sets made from 100 percent cotton, which experts say provides the best balance between comfort and value.
 Cotton sheets are soft and absorb moisture, allowing the body to stay warm in cold weather and cool in warm weather.
-Cotton’s also easy to clean and gets softer after multiple washes.
+Cotton is also easy to clean and gets softer after multiple washes.

 For our main sheet guide, we looked at 90 sheet sets from places like Target, Walmart, Bed Bath & Beyond, Costco, IKEA, and other large retailers that offer a variety of inexpensive options.
-For this guide, we also considered an additional nine sets that came in twin XL.
+For this guide, we considered an additional 23 sets that came in twin XL.
 We compared budget sheets to the expensive sets in our feel and durability tests.
 All of the sheets tested were either cotton sateen or percale (you can read more about the difference here).

 You can see all the sheet sets we tried in our guide to the best sheets.
 Many of the cheaper sets we tried didn’t come in a twin XL size (many of the sets that did were $100 or more, which seems too expensive for dorm sheets that will be used for only one to four years).
 Beyond those, we also considered the following inexpensive sets that come in twin XL, specifically for this guide: